Harish-Chandra bimodules for type A rational Cherednik algebras: Duality

 \subsection{Quiver varieties}

 In this section, we recall the definition and some properties of Nakajima quiver varieties.
-These are defined as the G.I.T.
-Hamiltonian reduction of a reductive group acting on a representation space of a quiver.
+These are defined as the GIT Hamiltonian reduction of a reductive group acting on a representation space of a quiver.
 Thus, first we study this action and the respective moment map.
-Later, we study the G.I.T. properties of the action, giving in particular a concrete description of the semistable points (for a particular choice of stability condition).
+Later, we study the GIT properties of the action, giving in particular a concrete description of the semistable points (for a particular choice of stability condition).
 After that, we define both the affine and projective Nakajima quiver varieties, as well as their universal deformations.
 This section does not contain new results.
 Nakajima quiver varieties were first studied in \cite{nakajima}, and our exposition here mostly follows \cite{nakajima_lectures, ginzburg_lectures}.